Code-Institute-Submissions/RhysPollardDevelopment-Data-centric_milestone_AprResub/README.md

 To view testing can be found [here](https://data-centric-milestone-rhys.herokuapp.com/testing).

 ### Integration Testing

+### Responsive design
+The use of responsive design is key to developing new websites.
+This website was build with a mobile first view and a large laptop view following second, once the back end frame work had been decided upon.
+Key details were then created for intermediate sizes from the smallest mobile to a large laptop.

+The responsiveness of this was finally testing using [Am i responsive](http://ami.responsivedesign.is/) and [Responsinator](http://www.responsinator.com/).
+Am I responsive showed no issues with the variable design, however responsinator did hightlight an issue on the contact page where the header was in vertical heights (vh) and would often be presented too small for its height on shorter screens or landscape orientation.
+This was corrected by choosing rem as a standard measurement.

+It also highlighted that the walk-header of walkpage was incorrectly set to `col-sm-11` not `col-sm-12`.

+The only flaw is that due to these services limitations, it was not possible to log in or access restricted material through them so I could not check the user pages or any add/edit forms.

 ### Bugs
 * Older posts done before the WTForm update, could not be edited properly.
 This might be that they were failing validation before even being loaded so could not be stored.
 Unsure as most of these were unfit for purpose anyway and were deleted for new data which could not be entered with missing information.